-If you’re in London, walk or cycle to your local museum – just remember to maintain social distancing while there.
-Each of the reopened spaces has introduced measures to ensure your safety and many require you to book a time slot in advance for entry.
-Check with the individual venues in advance.
+Each of the reopened spaces has introduced measures to ensure your safety, such as hand-sanitising stations and one-way access, and many require you to book a time slot in advance for entry – check with the individual venues in advance for more information.

-If you’re not currently in the capital, you can still enjoy culture from your couch with our pick of virtual London museum exhibitions, all for free!
+If you’re not currently able to visit the capital, you can still enjoy culture from your couch with our pick of virtual London museum exhibitions, all for free!

 Reopened and new London exhibitions